duderstadt-lab/mars-docs/tutorials/Scripting/advanced-groovy-scripting.md

 <div style="text-align: center"><img  src='{{site.baseurl}}/tutorials/img/advanced-groovy/img4.png' width='550'/></div>

 To plot the mean dist_y values and accompanying errors use the following script.
 In this example an XY Chart scriptable widget is used plotting the two categories as x=1 and x=2 in two different colors since this is the only chart type able to plot error bars.
 Note that even though this gives a good visual description of the dataset, the reader is referred to the [mars to python](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/) tutorial to make better looking plots using the seaborn and MatPlotLib libraries in Python instead.
+Note that for this script the language option has to be set to "Groovy".

 ```Groovy
 #@ MoleculeArchive archive